isprojects/mstform/README.md

     instance in code as well and the form is automatically updated.
 -   Thanks to MST it's easy to convert form contents to JSON and back again.
 -   It knows about types.
 If you use vscode for instance, your editor tells you if you do something wrong.
-This works even in plain Javascript if you enable `ts-check`.
+This works even in plain JavaScript if you enable `ts-check`.

 ## Philosophy